olucurious/PyFCM/README.rst

 *****
 |version| |license|

-Python client for FCM - Firebase Cloud Messaging (Android & iOS)
+Python client for FCM - Firebase Cloud Messaging (Android, iOS and Web)

 Firebase Cloud Messaging (FCM) is the new version of GCM.
 It inherits the reliable and scalable GCM infrastructure, plus new features.
 GCM users are strongly recommended to upgrade to FCM.